wp-plugins/copy-alerts/README.txt

 == Installation ==

 1. Download the plugin archive and expand it.
-2. Upload the copyalerts.php file to your wp-content/plugins directory (not in a sub-folder).
+2. Upload the copy-alerts folder to your /wp-content/plugins directory.
-3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Copy Alerts.
+3. Go to the Plugins page in your WordPress administration area and click 'Activate' for Copy Alerts.
-4. Enter an email address where the Copy Alert should be sent
+4. Enter a notification email address where the Copy Alert should be sent

 == Frequently Asked Questions ==